 Upon acceptance into the Physician Assistant Program, students are required to obtain a physical examination by a licensed MD, DO, PA-C, or CRNP of their choice and have that provider complete Marywood University's "Student Health Services: Health History, Physical Examination and Immunization Record."
-This form can be found at History & Physical Form.
+This form can be found at History, Physical Form.
 This form, along with proof of vaccinations/titers, must be completed and submitted to the Marywood University Student Health Services office.
-All students must have all medical clearances completed by May 1st of both the didactic and clinical years.
+All students must have all medical clearances completed hybrid Marywood University Student Health Services.
 Failure to submit the appropriate paperwork in a timely manner will affect the student's eligibility to start the Program and/or move onto clinical rotations.
 This record will be maintained by Marywood University Student Health Services.